Eschatologue/CM_wiki/docs/spells/7th-level.md

 You create a sword-shaped plane of force that hovers within range.
 It lasts for the duration.

 When the sword appears, you make a melee spell attack against a target of your choice within 5 feet of the sword.
 On a hit, the target takes 3d10 force damage.
-Until the spell ends, you can use a bonus action on each of your turns to move the sword up to 20 feet to a spot you can see and repeat this attack against the same target or a different one.
+Until the spell ends, you can use a :rsc-bonus-action: **Bonus Action** on each of your turns to move the sword up to 20 feet to a spot you can see and repeat this attack against the same target or a different one.

 ### Plane Shift
 *7th-level conjuration*